gillichu/adjusted_upp/README.md

 Introduction
 ===

 UPP2 is a wrapper around UPP, and is subsequently also a method for performing alignments of ultra-large and fragmentary datasets.
-Please find more details about UPP on its respective repository.
+Please find more details about [UPP on its respective repository](https://github.com/smirarab/sepp/blob/master/README.UPP.md).
 We have two key strategies to note:

-* UPP (Fast)
+* UPP-hs (Hierarchical)
 * UPP (Bitscore Weighting)

 For a particular query sequence and a particular HMM, we've made some changes to allow UPP to recalculate the bitscore by which it finds the "best" HMM match for a particular query sequence.
 This recalculation now takes into account the number of sequences summarized in the HMM.
 We call this the adjustedUPP strategy.